carlyjackson/habbit/README.md

 # habbit 🐰
-A mobile app that helps you monitor daily habits and visualize progress through interactive graphs 🥕🐇
+a mobile app that helps you monitor daily habits and visualize progress through interactive graphs 🥕🐇